occopus/docs/sphinx/source/user/tutorial-basic.rst

    - ``image_id`` is the image id (e.g. `ami-12345678`) on your EC2 cloud.
 Select an image containing a base os installation with cloud-init support!
    - ``instance_type`` is the instance type (e.g. `m1.small`) of your VM to be instantiated.
    - ``key_name``  optionally specifies the keypair (e.g. `my_ssh_keypair`) to be deployed on your VM.
-   - ``security_group`` optionally specifies security settings (you can define multiple security groups in the form of a list, e.g. `sg-93d46bf7`) of you VM.
+   - ``security_group`` optionally specifies security settings (you can define multiple security groups in the form of a list, e.g. `sg-93d46bf7`) of your VM.
    - ``subnet_id`` optionally specifies subnet identifier (e.g. `subnet-644e1e13`) to be attached to the VM.

    For further explanation, read the :ref:`node definition's resource section <userdefinitionresourcesection>` of the User Guide.